Balchik: Early Middle Ages: Byzantines and Bulgarians

+Ottoman period

+Under the Ottomans, the town came to be known by its present name.

+Modern period

+Part of Bulgaria (1878-1913)

 After the liberation of Bulgaria in 1878, Balchik developed as centre of a rich agricultural region, wheat-exporting port, and district (okoliya) town, and later, as a major tourist destination with the beachfront resort of Albena to its south.

+Part of Romania (1913-1940)

-After the Second Balkan War, in 1913, the town was renamed Balcic and became part of the Kingdom of Romania.
-It was regained by Bulgaria during World War I (1916–1919), but Romania restored its authority when hostilities in the region ceased.
-In 1940, just before the outbreak of World War II in the region, Balchik was ceded by Romania to Bulgaria by the terms of the Craiova Treaty.
+After the Second Balkan War, in 1913, the town became part of the Kingdom of Romania, with its name spelled Balcic.
+It was regained by Bulgaria during World War I (1916–1919), but Romanian rule was restored when hostilities in the region ceased.

 During Romania's administration, the Balchik Palace was the favourite summer residence of Queen Marie of Romania and her immediate family.
 The town is the site of Marie's Oriental villa, the place where her heart was kept, in accordance with her last wishes, until 1940 (when the Treaty of Craiova awarded the region back to Bulgaria).
 It was then moved to Bran Castle, in central Romania.
 Today, the Balchik Palace and the adjacent Balchik Botanical Garden are the town's most popular landmarks and a popular tourist sightseeing destination.

-During the inter-war period, Balchik was also a favorite destination for Romanian avant-garde painters, lending his name to an informal school of post-impressionist painters – the Balcic School of Painting - which is central in the development of Romanian 20th-century painting.
-Many works of the artists composing the group depict the town's houses and the Turkish inhabitants, as well as the sea.
+During the inter-war period, Balchik was also a favorite destination for Romanian avant-garde painters, lending his name to an informal school of post-impressionist painters, the Balcic School of Painting, which is central in the development of Romanian 20th-century painting.
+Many works of the artists comprising the group depict the town's houses and the Turkish inhabitants, as well as the sea.
+Some seaside villas of the Romanian elite are preserved in Balchik, including Villa Storck (built in 1920–1926 by the artists Cecilia Cuțescu-Storck and Frederic Storck) and the adjacent modernist Villa Sanda (1934).

+Back to Bulgaria (1940)

+In 1940, just before the outbreak of World War II in the region and in the wider context of Bulgaria's interwar policy of returning the lost territories, the Great Powers' moves to secure Bulgarian support, and the earlier Second Vienna Award, Balchik was ceded back by Romania to Bulgaria by the terms of the Treaty of Craiova.
+This included an exchange of populations by ethnic groups.

 Population

-The city's population is 11,051 people (data from National Statistics Institute - Bulgaria, 2018).
-The total population of Balchik municipality is 19,331.
+The city's population was 11,051 people (data from National Statistics Institute - Bulgaria, 2018).
+The total population of Balchik municipality was 19,331.

-According to an estimate by Bulgarian historian Rayna Gavrilova the Bulgarian population before 1878 was only around 10%.
+According to an estimate by Bulgarian historian Rayna Gavrilova, the Bulgarian population before 1878 was only around 10%.

 The ethnic composition has gradually changed from mostly Gagauz and Tatar/Turkish to predominantly Bulgarian.
-According to the latest 2011 census data, Balchik's ethnic composition is the following:
+According to the latest (2011) census data, Balchik's ethnic composition is the following: